 In response to this situation, in recent years, countries and regions around the world, including the European Union (EU), have been issuing carbon neutrality declarations, and in October 2020 Japan also announced that it would seek to become carbon neutral by 2050.
 In addition, many local governments within Japan have been declaring a climate emergency in relation to the crisis posed by climate change, and large numbers of business enterprises have announced that they are aiming to realize net zero emissions.
-Furthermore, with the holding of the

-COP26 conference in Glasgow in the U.K. in November 2021, growing importance is being attached to the need for effective action.
-There have also been movements demanding effective action on climate change, such as Friday For Future, in which young people-who represent the future-have played a key role.
+In addition, COP27 was held in Egypt in November 2022 and made more effective action all the more important.
+There have also been movements demanding effective action on climate change, such as Fridays For Future, in which young people-who represent the future-have played a key role.